Should California Take On More Debt for Schools?

 The same can be said for California’s some 944 school and 72 community college districts.
 They do not set funds aside for infrastructure improvements, replacements, and additions.
 And for the very same reasons.

 What to do?
 Borrow.
-So, the state legislature approved Assembly Bill 247, which put Proposition 2, the Public Education Facilities Bond Measure, on the November ballot.
+So the state legislature approved Assembly Bill 247, which put Proposition 2, the Public Education Facilities Bond Measure, on the November ballot.

-The Assembly Floor vote was 72 in support, six abstaining, including one Democrat, and only one Republican, Bill Essayli, voting in opposition.
+The Assembly Floor vote was 72 in support, six abstaining, including one Democrat and only one Republican, Bill Essayli, voting in opposition.
 Since Vince Fong is running for a Congressional seat, there is one vacancy.
 The Senate found 34 members in support, three abstaining, and three Republicans voting in opposition: Brian Dahle, Brian Jones, and Kelly Seyarto.
-Since state legislators overwhelming supported the bond, some say, voters should too.
+Since state legislators overwhelmingly supported the bond, some say, voters should too.
 Really?

-Public employee union influence is powerful in the Capitol, so using elected legislators as a barometer in one’s decision-making on financial concerns may only lead to insolvency.
+Public employee union influence is powerful in the capitol, so using elected legislators as a barometer in one’s decision-making on financial concerns may only lead to insolvency.
 They may be more interested in getting reelected.

 Proponents say, “Proposition 2 does not raise local property taxes.”
 This is false.
 If a school district decides to borrow funds, hoping to receive matching state funds, it must have its voters approve a ballot measure to raise real estate taxes to pay the local bonds off.
 That is a raise in local property taxes.